YaoYinYing/RosettaPy/README.md

 # RosettaPy

-A Python utility for wrapping Rosetta command line tools.
+A Python Utility for Wrapping Rosetta Macromolecural Modeling Suite.

 > [!NOTE]
 > _Before running `RosettaPy`, please **DO** make sure that you have abtained the correct license from Rosetta Commons._